I am obsessed with vintage Yamaha amplifiers

 While learning how to solder without causing a major fire and third-degree burns, I set about cleaning switches and potentiometers (pots for short).
 Servisol 10 was my go-to in the past, which did okay.

 This time, I thought I would try much pricier Deoxit D5.
 Just a quick spray, work the switches and dials then let it dry.
-To finish, an additional blast of Deoxit F5 Faderlube on the pots to ensure lubrication of those moving parts.
+To finish, an additional blast of Deoxit F5 Faderlube on the pots ensures lubrication of moving parts.
 Some say D5 can be a bit harsh on its own.

 Upon powering on the CR-800, the pesky background static was still present.
-I need to confirm whether both speaker connections do it or it is a global thing, as this will help me narrow down the issue if it is not the aforementioned protection relay.
+I need to confirm whether both speaker connections do it or it is a global thing, as this will help me narrow down the issue.
+Assuming it is not the aforementioned protection relay.

 Removing the associated PCB is easy as two comically long screws hold the heatsink in place.
 There are, however, various cables at the bottom that are short and un-pluggable.
 I should have better luck with the heatsink detached.